OpenDSA/OpenDSA/RST/en/Glossary.rst

       upper bound for an algorithm or problem.

    binary search
-      A standard recursive search algorithm for a sorted list.
-It runs in :math:O(\log n): time.
+      A standard recursive algorithm for finding the record with a given key value within a sorted list.
+      It runs in :math:`O(\log n)` time.
+      At each step, look at the middle of the current sublist, and throw away the half of the records whose keys are either too small or too large.

    binary search tree
    BST